ecesmitbsccs/testRepo/README.md

 # testRepo
 ....

-#updating from dino in testBranch1
+#updating from dino in main branch